 *Investing Simple is affiliated with Fundrise and Fundrise will pay us a commission if you decide to invest with Fundrise.
 The author of this article is not an investor in Fundrise*

-When investing in Fundrise, it is important to understand what specific type of Fundrise investments are in your portfolio.
-This will determine how your Fundrise investment will be taxed.
+When investing with Fundrise, it is important to understand what specific types of Fundrise investments are in your portfolio.
+This will determine how your Fundrise investments will be taxed.

-Capital gains or losses: when Fundrise sells a property they may realize a capital gain or loss.
-This will then reported on the partnership tax return and passed through to the individual investors via a K-1 tax form.
+Capital gains or losses occur when Fundrise sells a property.
+These gains or losses will be reported on the partnership tax return and passed through to individual investors via a K-1 tax form.

 Capital gains earned on Fundrise are subject to capital gains tax rates depending on the term of the investment.

-Long Term Capital gains are taxed at 0%, 15%, or 20% depending on your ordinary income tax bracket.
+Long-term capital gains are taxed at 0%, 15%, or 20% depending on your ordinary income tax bracket.
 This is for investments held for longer than a year.

-Short Term Capital gains are taxed at the taxpayer’s ordinary income tax rate.
+Short-term capital gains are taxed at the taxpayer’s ordinary income tax rate.
 This is for investments sold within a year of ownership.

-A form K-1 is a tax document that reports tax implications from the ownership of a partnership investment.
-This document will outline whether there was ordinary income generated, capital gains or losses, as well as dividends or distributions to shareholders.
+Form K-1 is a tax document that reports tax implications created by the ownership of a partnership investment.
+This document outlines whether there was ordinary income generated, capital gains or losses, or dividends paid to shareholders.

-As mentioned above if you are a Fundrise eFund investor then you will receive a form K-1 to report on your income taxes.
+If you are a Fundrise eFund investor, then you will receive a form K-1 to report.

-Certain Fundrise investors will receive a Form 1099-B for transactions in broker- barter exchanges.
 This form reports any proceeds from transactions where an investor may have realized a capital gain or capital loss.
 1099-B may be reported if you have a real estate transaction and receive cash in exchange.
-Form 1099-B is required to be reported on your individual income tax return.

 If you buy and sell Fundrise funds and realize a capital gain or loss, then you will receive a Form 1099-B to report this transaction on your tax return.